 Defining the important aspects of any successful OKR implementation

 One of the most important things to have in place before getting started with OKRs is a company strategy.
-If you don’t have a strategy, it’s going to be very difficult to include employees in the collaboration of defining your OKRs.
+If you don’t have a strategy, it’s going to be very difficult to include employees in the collaboration of defining your OKRs, let alone review the performance afterward when scoring the OKRs.
 They simply don’t know where to aim their efforts.

 The strategy doesn’t necessarily need to be looking 3-5 years ahead.
 But it needs to set the direction for at least the next couple of OKR cycles.
 The bigger the company, the longer the strategy needs to look ahead to avoid too much confusion and misdirection from team leads.

 There’s a lot more to getting started with OKRs, which is why we created an OKR checklist you can also check out.

 Next up is the work of defining the OKRs.
 A good idea is to host a small workshop ahead of the coming cycle.
 This ensures people hit the ground running when the new cycle starts.